 The Organization receives conditional support from the underwriters of its programming (underwriting), who are thanked with on-air and web messages (spots).
-Underwriting support with donor restrictions are related to membership challenges and is released from restriction when the membership challenge has been met.
+Donor restricted underwriting support is related to membership challenges and released from restriction when the membership challenge has been met.
 Underwriting is generally recognized as net assets without restrictions as the spots are run.
-The Organization may receive noncash support including goods and services (barter assets) from its underwriters; such barter expense is recorded when the goods are used or the services are received.
-For the year ended June 30, 2022, barter support of \$1,649,000 and barter expense of \$1,450,000 are reflected in the consolidated statement of activities.
+The Organization may receive contributed nonfinancial support including goods and services (barter assets) from its underwriters; such barter expense is recorded when the goods are used or the services are received.
+For the year ended June 30, 2023, barter support of \$2,418,000 barter expense of \$2,389,000 are reflected in the consolidated statement of activities.
 To the extent cash or barter assets (support) are received before the spots are run, the support is reported as deferred revenue in the consolidated statement of financial position.